fastbodin/anionic_clar_fullerene_ILP/README.md

 #define DEBUG_GUROBI 0
 ```

-This code will work up to fullerenes on 998 vertices, but the default is set
-to 120.
-Change `NMAX` to the maximum number of vertices you want to use.
-The other flags can be changed from 0 to 1 depending on what you want to debug (
+The flags can be changed from 0 to 1 depending on what you want to debug
-you should not need to).
+(you should not need to).

 ### To run: